-STUTTGART, Germany — U.S. Africa Command hosted its first International Law Enforcement Panel on Kelly Barracks, Stuttgart Germany, July 11, 2017.
+STUTTGART, Germany — U.S. Africa Command hosted its first International Law Enforcement Panel at the U.S. Army Garrison in Stuttgart Germany, July 11, 2017.

 The purpose of the event was to increase understanding of how intergovernmental organizations coordinate law enforcement activities in Africa, while identifying opportunities for collaboration and information sharing between the command and international law enforcement partners.

-In attendance were AFRICOM staff and a panel of international law enforcement partners from the International Criminal Police Organization (Interpol), United Nations Office on Drugs and Crime (UNODC), and European Law Enforcement Agency (EUROPOL).
+In attendance were AFRICOM staff and a panel of law enforcement partners from the International Criminal Police Organization (INTERPOL), United Nations Office on Drugs and Crime (UNODC), and European Law Enforcement Agency (EUROPOL.)

 “Military law enforcement, civil agencies, as well as politicians need to be on the same page, and need to be made aware of the challenges faced in order to develop responses,” said Marius Roman, outreach team specialist, European Migrant Smuggling Centre, EUROPOL.